leoniemclaughlin7/top-500-greatest-albums/README.md

 <img src="assets/readme-images/owned-add.png">

 * Option 2 will allow a user to remove an album from the owned list.
-* The user must input a number between 1 and 500 and the album ust be present in the owned list.
+* The user must input a number between 1 and 500 and the album must be present in the owned list.

 <img src="assets/readme-images/owned-remove.png">